cchitsiang/awesome-stars/topics.md

 - [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) - A boilerplate for Node.js web applications
 - [academic/awesome-datascience](https://github.com/academic/awesome-datascience) - :memo: An awesome Data Science repository to learn and apply for real world problems.
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and yo
 - [VulcanJS/Vulcan](https://github.com/VulcanJS/Vulcan) - 🌋 A toolkit to quickly build apps with React, GraphQL & Meteor
 - [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
 - [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
 Sakai is an open source software suite developed by a diverse and global adopter commu